 Animal Farm is George Orwell’s brilliant political satire and allegorical fable about the corrupting effects of power.
 Published in 1945 it is, to this day, one of the most famous and influential works of fiction ever written.

 Part of the Macmillan Collector’s Library; a series of stunning, clothbound, pocket-sized classics with gold foiled edges and ribbon markers.
 These beautiful books make perfect gifts or a treat for any book lover.
 This edition features an introduction by journalist and writer Jason Cowley.

-When the old Major, a highly respected white boar, gathers his fellow farm animals to preach about freedom, rebellion and the evils of man, he kicks off a revolution that has been brewing for years.
-The animals drive out their drunken farmer, Mr Jones, and create their own society which promises equality for all.
+When the old Major, a highly respected white boar, gathers his fellow farm animals to preach about freedom, rebellion and the evils of man, he incites a revolution that has been brewing for years.
+The animals drive out their drunken farmer, Mr Jones and create their own society which promises equality for all.
 Two scheming pigs, Napoleon and Snowball, appoint themselves leaders and what begins as a supposedly equalitarian community descends into an increasingly violent and hierarchical society permeated by lies and corruption.

 If you are looking for allegorical literature to understand today’s politics, Animal Farm is a great guidepost.

 The Cold War Candide . . .
 Virtually every detail in Animal Farm allegorizes some incident in that history.

 Animal Farm is moving, bitter and a warning from history . . . [it] is one of the greatest socio-political works of all time.

 Fantasy Book Review